A 26-Gram Tailless Butterfly-Inspired Flapping-Wing Robot with Onboard Attitude Control: Results

 \subsection{Characterization of inertial variation and aerodynamic forces}

 Unlike conventional aerial robots and fast-flapping insects, the AirPulse robot exhibits pronounced body undulation reminiscent of biological butterflies (Fig.~\ref{fig:SciRob_Fig1_BiomimeticDesign}D and movie~S3).
 This motion originates from the large periodic variation of its inertial properties, which drives a strong coupling between the wing and body dynamics.
 Experimental measurements reveal that the fore-aft \ac{CG} shifts by up to $\sim3\%$ of body length, while the vertical displacement reaches approximately twice the body core height (Fig.~\ref{fig:SciRob_Fig2_Characteristics}A).
 Simultaneously, the principal pitch and yaw moments of inertia ($I_{yy}$ and $I_{zz}$) vary by as much as $\sim2.5\times$ within a single wingstroke (Fig.~\ref{fig:SciRob_Fig2_Characteristics}B).
+According to the governing rotational dynamics of \acp{FWMAV} that follows from the angular-momentum balance,